johnhuang1225/my-learning-record/README.md

 This is my Node.js learning repository.
 I will keep updating what I have leaned.

-I also learn MeteorJS form now! :smile:
+I also learn [MeteorJS](https://www.meteor.com/) form now ! :smile:

 ## Other resources